 4 Burenka Dasha (Буренка Даша)

-This is a unique cartoon karaoke-based project created by Riki Group in Russia.
+This is a unique cartoon karaoke-based project created by the Russian animators of Riki Group in Russia.
 You will find Russian folk songs and fairy tales, as well as stories from Russian writers.
 Each song is a trip.
 Dasha and her family invite children to take part in it.
-With this show, you will get acquainted with the Russian folk wisdom, ethnic lifestyle, traditions and mindset.
+With this show, you will get acquainted with Russian folk wisdom, ethnic lifestyle, traditions, and mindset.

 5 Masha’s clothes (Машины одежки – Mashiny odezhki)

-This Russian cartoon is the perfect resource to learn the names of clothes.
-It was debuted in 2015.
-The main characters are little girls – Masha, Kate and Liza.
-The main intent of the cartoon is to help young Russian-speaking audience select clothes for different situations.
-Therefore, this animation will be especially useful to those who learn Russian.
-While watching these series, you will be offered to choose apparels for girls to wear on certain occasions.
-In this way, you will learn and practice new lexical units related to clothes topic.
+This Russian cartoon is the perfect free resource to learn the names of clothes.
+It debuted in 2015.
+The main characters are little girls – Masha, Kate, and Liza.
+The main intent of the cartoon is to help the young Russian-speaking audience select clothes for different situations.
+Therefore, these animated films will be especially useful to those who learn Russian.
+While watching these series, you will be offered to choose apparel for girls to wear on certain occasions.
+In this way, you will learn and practice new lexical units related to the clothes topic.

 6 Luntik (Лунтик – Luntik)

 This is another Russian animated series for children.
-First episode dates back to 2006.
+The first episode dates back to 2006.
 The main character is a purple furry alien named Luntik.
 The series lasts in a format of 6-minute episodes.
 Each unfolds a story about the world through new experiences and interactions of the characters.
-Simple sentence, slow speech, situations from Russian culture is the perfect set to enhance mastering your Russian language with this Russian cartoon.
+A simple sentence, slow speech, and situations from Russian culture are the perfect set to enhance mastering your Russian with this Russian cartoon.

 7 Smarta and her magic bag (Смарта и чудо-сумка – Smarta i chudo-sumka)

 This is a very funny educational animated series created by Russian artists.
-It is very similar to famous Peppa Pig and Dora the Explorer.
+It is very similar to the famous Peppa Pig and Dora the Explorer.
 The main character is a girl, named Smarta, with a love of exploring the world.
-She has got a bag with different useful tools: navigator, smartphone and English dictionary.
-Together with her dog Spotty, she overcomes obstacles and solve puzzles.
-From the point of language learning, with this Russian cartoon you will easily remember the numbers, geometric figures and letters in Russian.
+She has got a bag with different useful tools: a navigator, a smartphone and an English dictionary.
+Together with her dog Spotty, she overcomes obstacles and solves puzzles.
+From the point of language learning, with this Russian cartoon, you will easily remember the numbers, geometric figures, and letters in Russian.
 Simple sentences and easy language will also be a good addition to your endeavors.

 8 Magic Kitchen (Волшебная кухня – Volshebnaya kukhnya)

-Recently released “Magic Kitchen” (October, 2019) has become a real hit in Russia.
+Recently released “Magic Kitchen” (October 2019) has become a real hit in Russia.
 This is a Russian cartoon about a little girl who dreams to help her mum and become a real chef.
 With the help of magic tricks, she appears inside the world of your toy kitchen set.
-Together with her friends she tries to cook and tells the secrets of baking and history of different dishes.
-For Russian language learners, this is a boundless resource to enlarge dictionary in the food field.
+Together with her friends, she tries to cook and tells the secrets of baking and the history of different dishes.
+For Russian language learners, this is a boundless resource to enlarge the dictionary in the food field.

 9 Kid-E-Cats (Три кота – Tri kota)

 This Russian cartoon was created by CTC Media and Studio Metrafilms.
-First episode dates back to 2015.
+The first episode dates back to 2015.
 At present this series has been launched in 148 countries on Nick Jr. This is a story about three little kittens living in a little town.
-Every episode is a unique situation that kittens are involved and trying to find a solution.
+Every episode is a unique situation where kittens are involved and trying to find a solution.
 A special value for Russian language learners in these series is episodes dedicated to different professions.
-Kittens are getting to know about different professions in Russia, and Russian language learners will get a big list of profession names and will enlarge their vocabulary effectively.
+Kittens are getting to know about different professions in Russia, and advanced learners will get a big list of profession names and will enlarge their vocabulary effectively.

 11 Aunt Owl’s Lessons (Уроки тетушки совы – Uroki tetushki sovy)

-It is a successful animated educational project covering main topics targeted for kids.
-But Russian language learners will also find it very useful.
-This Russian cartoon will teach you Russian alphabet, names of colors, names of seasons, and even some arithmetic.
-With these series, you will certainly expand your vocabulary at different topics, and enhance your listening and reading skills.
+It is a successful animated educational project covering main topics targeted at kids.
+But Russian students will also find it very useful.
+This Russian cartoon will teach you the Russian alphabet, names of colors, names of seasons, and even some arithmetic.
+With this series, you will certainly expand your vocabulary on different topics and enhance your listening and reading skills.